-A part of the waste suitable to be cleared into the environment is after previous segregation and measurements officially measured to check the content of radionuclides.
+A part of the waste suitable for clearance from the workplace is, after previous segregation and measurements, officially measured to check the content of radionuclides.
 This is performed in the newly refurbished building "Auxiliary Boiler House" - subject to the monitored zone regime at the NPP Dukovany site.
-The waste that meet criteria specified in the Decree No. 307/2002 Coll. are cleared into the environment to a dump for solid municipal waste in Petrůvky, without any SÚJB permit.
+RAW that meets legal criteria is cleared from the workplace or disposed into the solid municipal waste dump facility Petrůvky.

 The remaining part of solid radioactive waste is processed or conditioned (incineration, high-pressure compacting) in external (foreign) technological facilities and disposed in radioactive waste disposal facilities.
-Untreated solid radioactive waste is stored in the storage facility for solid radioactive waste
+Untreated solid radioactive waste is stored in the storage facility for solid radioactive waste.

-Safety of the disposal facilities is demonstrated by compliance with the basic limits for radiation protection.
-The limits to be observed are the annual effective dose equivalent for the workers at 20 mSv and annual effective dose equivalent for individuals from a critical group of population at 250 μ Sv/year.
+The safety of disposal facilities is made out by not exceeding the radiation limits and the dose optimization limits.
+For radiation workers, a limit of 20 mSv per calendar year is set for the sum of the effective doses from external exposure and the effective dose rates from internal irradiation, for the inhabitants of 1 mSv per calendar year.
+The dose optimisation limit of the representative person is set at 250 $\mu$ Sv per year and for radiation workers the optimisation limit shall be determined by the licensee in his monitoring programme.
 All this is demonstrated in documents supporting the application for a license to operate the disposal facility (particularly in safety analyses from which operational limits and conditions for the disposal facility operation are derived) under the Atomic Act in documents supporting the application for a license to manage RAW under the same Act.
 Before issuing the licenses SÚJB verifies compliance of the actual status with the documents by inspections.

 RAW Disposal Facility Richard has been developed in a complex of the former limestone mine Richard II (inside the Bídnice hill - 70 m under the ground level).
-Its communication corridor is 6 -8 m wide and 4 - 5 m tall.
+Its communication corridor is 6 - 8 m wide and 4 - 5 m tall.
 Individual disposal chambers are accessible from the corridor.

 Since 1964 the disposal facility has been used to dispose institutional waste (RAW from utilization of radioisotopes in medical care, industry and research).
-The total volume of adapted underground premises exceeds 17 000 m3, while the capacity for waste disposal is about a half of the volume and the rest are service galleries.
+The total volume of adapted underground premises is about 18 900 m3, while the capacity for waste disposal is more than a half of the total volume and the rest are service galleries.
 Safety of the operating disposal facility is checked by a monitoring system in agreement with a monitoring program approved by SÚJB.
 The method of the disposal facility closing has been assessed by safety analyses.